jrc03c/monorepo/packages/js-data-science-helpers/readme.md

 ### `rScore(xTrue, xPred)`

 Returns (roughly) the square root of the <i>R</i><sup>2</sup> value of `xTrue` versus `xPred`.
 Since <i>R</i><sup>2</sup> can be negative, the actual value returned is `sign(R^2) * sqrt(abs(R^2))`.
 The two datasets can be any shape provided that they have the same shape as each other.

-### `sortCorrelationMatrix(c)`

-Sorts a correlation matrix (array or `DataFrame`) so that variables near each other in the visualization are also highly correlated with one another.
-The first variable chosen is the one with the highest sum of squared correlations.
-The second variable chosen is the remaining variable most highly correlated with the first; the third variable chosen is the remaining variable most highly correlated with the second; and so on.
-This algorithm is called the Hunter chain method.
-(See: ["Methods of Reordering the Correlation Matrix to Vacilitate Visual Inspection and Preliminary Cluster Analysis" by John Edward Hunter](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1745-3984.1973.tb00782.x))

 ### `standardize(x)`